Art for Calm

 What types of artwork create a sense of peace?

-Abstract compositions with open structure, serene landscapes, and tonal contemporary art are commonly associated with peaceful interiors.
-Blues, muted greens, and desaturated neutrals tend to reinforce this atmosphere.
-The effect, however, depends on proportion and spatial harmony rather than subject matter alone.
+Abstract compositions with open structures, serene landscapes, and tonal contemporary art are commonly associated with peaceful interiors and tranquility.
+In terms of colors, blues, muted greens, and desaturated neutrals tend to reinforce a calm atmosphere.
+The final effect of peace and tranquility depends on proportion and spatial harmony, rather than just the subject matter.

 Where should calming artwork be placed in a home?